temenostech/temenos-platform-documentation/docfx_project/home/techguides/access-t24-ud-directories.md

+> [!Note]
+> Note: Starting April 5th the TCD user guide will move on the [Temenos Customer Support Portal (TCSP)](https://tcsp.temenos.com/TCD/Modules/TemenosContinuousDeployment/Overview/Overview.htm).
+We recommend you to log in to the portal and check if your credentials are available.
+Raise a ticket at [CloudPlatformSupport@temenos.com](CloudPlatformSupport@temenos.com) if you encounter any issues.

 # Access T24 UD Directories

 Learn how to easily access the T24 UD directories of your sandbox and make updates, without the need of exporting zip files, but using symbolic links on the SFTP server to the T24 VM machines.